mozilla/glean/docs/user/reference/metrics/string.md

 ### `testGetValue`

 Get the recorded value for a given string metric.
+Returns the string if data is stored.
+Returns a language-specific empty/null value if no data is stored.

 The recorded value may have been truncated.
 See ["Limits"](#limits) section above.